elganzua124/spotify-ripper/README.rst

 If you followed all of these steps correctly, spotify-ripper will completely empty the playlist you are ripping from when it finishes.

-THIS IS IMPORTANT:
-If you first run this program with sudo, later when you run the program as unprivileged user, you will receive segmentation faults with no information.
-You will need to delete the folder .spotify-ripper in the home directory and run the program as unprivileged user.

 Installation
 ------------